mghpcsim/rtd-nese/docs/source/user-docs.rst

 Web Portal
 """"""""""

+The primary means to interact with Globus is through the web portal.
+Below, three different scenarios will be described for ways to access data to be sent to NESE Tape.
+No matter which method you are using for sending the data, you will log into the `Globus.org <https://www.globus.org>`_ web portal, click "Log in" in the upper right hand corner, and begin transferring data to NESE Tape.
+You will also use the same portal for restoring data from NESE Tape to another destination.

 When working with the Web Portal, there are three different types of transfers.

 * Globus Connect Server to Globus Connect Server